HazardJ/Bare/Doc/Form/Research_Consent_Form.md

 3.1.2.Ti=Health Surveys

-3.1.2.sec=We will periodically ask you to answer questions about yourself, your medical history, and your current health.
-You may skip any questions that you do not wish to answer.
-We will ask you to rate your fatigue, thinking, sleep, mood and exercise performance on a scale of 1 to 5 daily.
-We will also ask you to answer brief weekly and monthly surveys about your symptoms to track any changes.
+3.1.2.1.sec=We will periodically ask you to answer questions about yourself, your medical history, and your current health.

+3.1.2.2.sec=You may skip any questions that you do not wish to answer.

+3.1.2.3.sec={SurveyDetails.sec}

+3.1.2.xlist={3.1.2.sens}

+3.1.2.=[Bit/Sec_03]

 3.1.3.Ti=Activities

 3.1.3.1.sec=Occasionally we may ask you to perform specific activities while using your mobile phone and record sensor data directly from your phone.
-For example, you may be asked to type a short journal entry, which will then be shared and analyzed for typing speed and accuracy as well as word usage.
-Additionally, you may be asked to provide data from third-party fitness devices (like the Nike FuelBand or Jawbone Up) with your permission.
+3.1.3.2.sec=For example, you may be asked to type a short journal entry, which will then be shared and analyzed for typing speed and accuracy as well as word usage.

+3.1.3.3.sec={ActivityDetails.sec}

+3.1.3.xlist={3.1.3.sens}

+3.1.3.=[Bit/Sec_03]

 3.1.3.2.sec=We will send notices on your phone asking you to complete these activities and surveys.
 You may choose to act at your convenience, (either then or later) and you may choose to participate in all or only in some parts of the study.
-These surveys and activities should take you about 20 minutes each week.
+These surveys and activities should take you about {SurveyDuration.cl}.
 You can adjust the app settings to turn on and off sending data at any time.
 Occasionally we may re-contact you to ask for your feedback about using the app and about the kind of questions included in the study.

 3.1.3.=[Bit/Ssec_02]